Storms and Safety

 Follow these safety tips when you're working outside and around your home.
 Don't forget to call before you dig to avoid cutting utility lines.

-- Use only weather-resistant heavy gauge extension cords marked "For Outdoor Use."
+- Use only weather-resistant, heavy gauge extension cords marked "For Outdoor Use," and make sure it is the proper rating for your equipment.

 - Never remove safety guards from lawnmowers, power tools, etc.